 nanoclaw — What is it?

-NanoClaw is a lightweight, secure, and customizable AI assistant that runs in containers, connecting to various messaging platforms and providing memory, scheduled jobs, and direct Anthropic Agents SDK integration.
+NanoClaw is a lightweight, secure, and customizable AI assistant that runs in containers, connecting to various messaging platforms and providing scheduled tasks and memory management.

 Why it matters